NVIDIA/spark-rapids/docs/configs.md

 <a name="sql.fast.sample"></a>spark.rapids.sql.fast.sample|Option to turn on fast sample.
 If enable it is inconsistent with CPU sample because of GPU sample algorithm is inconsistent with CPU.|false
 <a name="sql.format.csv.enabled"></a>spark.rapids.sql.format.csv.enabled|When set to false disables all csv input and output acceleration. (only input is currently supported anyways)|true
 <a name="sql.format.csv.read.enabled"></a>spark.rapids.sql.format.csv.read.enabled|When set to false disables csv input acceleration|true
+<a name="sql.format.json.enabled"></a>spark.rapids.sql.format.json.enabled|When set to false disables all json input and output acceleration. (only input is currently supported anyways)|true
+<a name="sql.format.json.read.enabled"></a>spark.rapids.sql.format.json.read.enabled|When set to false disables json input acceleration|true
 <a name="sql.format.orc.enabled"></a>spark.rapids.sql.format.orc.enabled|When set to false disables all orc input and output acceleration|true
 <a name="sql.format.orc.multiThreadedRead.maxNumFilesParallel"></a>spark.rapids.sql.format.orc.multiThreadedRead.maxNumFilesParallel|A limit on the maximum number of files per task processed in parallel on the CPU side before the file is sent to the GPU.
 This affects the amount of host memory used when reading the files in parallel.
 Used with MULTITHREADED reader, see spark.rapids.sql.format.orc.reader.type|2147483647
 <a name="sql.format.orc.multiThreadedRead.numThreads"></a>spark.rapids.sql.format.orc.multiThreadedRead.numThreads|The maximum number of threads, on the executor, to use for reading small orc files in parallel.
 This can not be changed at runtime after the executor has started.
 Used with MULTITHREADED reader, see spark.rapids.sql.format.orc.reader.type.|20